smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 We considered implementing different feature gates for output, input and their corresponding data types.
 For example, output and input types can have `output-serde-*` and `input-serde-*`.
 We are unable to do this as relevant meta data is not available during the code-gen.

-## Serialization and de-serialization support for an entire response/request
-The problem with serialization/de-serialization of an entire response/request the lack of data type that can be mapped to `serde`'s data model field by field.

-Currently, SDK has no data type that represents an entire response or request that can be mapped to `serde`'s data model; Thus, you must introduce a schema and implement logics that allows users to serialize/de-serialize their data.

-Although this RFC does not solve this issue, we believe that this RFC will help future contirbutor who wishes to implement serialization and de-serialization support for an entire response/request.

 Changes checklist